 How is the Neck Lift Performed?

 During a patient’s surgical appointment to undergo a neck lift, Dr. DeJoseph will meet with him or her to discuss the procedure and answer any remaining questions, though this information is typically also addressed during the initial consultation.
 The doctor may use a special marker to help plan out his surgery by examining the area, feeling the neck to determine the location of its important anatomical structures and locating the incision sites.
-Next, the patient will be medically induced into a comfortable and painless rest, through either local anesthesia and intravenous sedation, or general anesthesia.
+Next, the patient will be medically induced into a comfortable and painless rest, through general anesthesia.

 Once the patient is fully asleep, Dr. DeJoseph creates an incision behind each ear near the earlobe to gain access to the neck tissues.
 In more extensive cases, the doctor may have to create larger incisions.
 Below the skin, the platysma, or muscle band, found in both sides of the neck may be surgically tightened.
 The restructuring can include surgical cuts to this fibrous sheet, or an elevation of the tissue, leaving it fully intact.

 The doctor often uses liposuction to sculpt the fat of the jawline (jowls) and neck.
 An incision is created below the chin, where a small cannula can access the adipose tissue to perform lipo-sculpting.
 Depending on a patient’s desired aesthetics, the fat may be completely removed or distributed to areas lacking in volume.
 Extra fat can cause features like the jawline and chin, which help create structure in the facial shape, to lack definition and detract from a person’s attractiveness.
 The result is a weak chin from both the front and side profile views.